Diabetic Eye Exams Prevent Vision Loss

 Diabetic retinopathy is a diabetes complication that affects the eyes.
 It is caused by damage to the blood vessels of the light-sensitive tissue at the back of the eye (i.e., retina).
 This damage occurs when chronically high blood sugar levels begin to clog or damage blood vessels within the eye's retina that contains light-sensitive cells (photoreceptors) necessary for good vision.
 In the early stages of diabetic retinopathy, blood vessel damage causes the retina to swell and form deposits.
 In later stages, leakage from blood vessels into the eye's clear, jelly-like vitreous can cause severe vision problems and may eventually lead to vision loss.

 Like many eye diseases and conditions, diabetic retinopathy can produce no noticeable symptoms in its early stages.
 However, over time, the once mild conditions can worsen and lead to partial and complete blindness.
-You should visit an optometrist if you experience any of the following symptoms:
+You should visit our Edmonton optometrists if you experience any of the following symptoms:

 The best way to manage eye problems related to diabetes is through early detection of retinal abnormalities, regular monitoring, and prompt treatment.
 Early detection and treatment typically begin with a dilated retinal eye exam.